mendersoftware/mender-docs/09.Add-ons/01.Remote-Terminal/30.Mender-connect-configuration-file/50.Mender-connect-configuration-options/docs.md

     category: docs
 ---

-This sections lists all the configuration options in `mender-shell.conf`.
+This sections lists all the configuration options in `mender-connect.conf`.

 #### HttpsClient